IBM/it-architecture-diagrams/README.md

 | Legend Label | SemiBold 600 | 14 |

 The lang parameter enables the country code corresponding to the fonts.

-Other IBM Global Plex Sans fonts planned to be added.

 </p>
 </details>